JanneMattila/www/docs/_posts/2024/01/2024-01-22-using-azure-ip-ranges-and-service-tags.markdown

 The previously mentioned addresses are on this list as expected.

-Now you need to schedule this script to be executed regularly and then update your firewall rules accordingly.
+Now you need to schedule this script to be executed regularly and update your firewall rules accordingly.
 Previously I've blogged about
 [Automating maintenance tasks with Azure Functions and PowerShell]({% post_url 2023/10/2023-10-30-automating-maintenance-tasks-part1 %}), so that's definitely one option to use for hosting this automation.